 All dogs need to have clean teeth and well-tended nails, so training your puppy to accept tooth-brushing and nail-clipping as a regular part of their grooming routine is critical.
 And if your dog’s breed is one that is regularly groomed or examined by the judge on a table, gradually train them to be very comfortable standing on one — always supervised, of course.

 Get an Honest Opinion

 Not all dogs are show-dog material, and there’s nothing wrong with that.
 A true mentor will honestly assess your dog’s virtues and faults — and, yes, every dog has both.
 If a career in Conformation is not in the cards for your canine, consider an AKC dog sport.
 Obedience, Rally, Agility, Coursing, Tracking, Tricks, and Performance Sports are all excellent activities that will enhance the bond between you and your dog.
 Before diving in, Canine Good Citizen training is a smart first step for teaching your dog good behavior.

 A Dog-Eat-Dog World?

-In the past, most dog shows were benched, which meant all dogs were required to stay for the day, and fanciers became a captive audience, learning a lot about their breed and others, if only by osmosis.
+In the past, most dog shows were benched, which meant all dogs were required to stay for the day, and fanciers became a captive audience, learning a lot about their breed and others.
 At all but a handful of today’s shows, exhibitors are free to leave after their breed is judged, and most do, especially if they didn’t do any winning.

 Amid all the first-time jitters, it can be easy to lose sight of the fact that dog shows are supposed to be enjoyable.
 Whether they are or not entirely depends on your attitude, which in turn gets transmitted right down the lead.
 Chances are your dog doesn’t know if they’ve won or lost.
 All they know is they’re out having a great time with their human.